-For purposes of this agreement, "Force Majeure" refers to an event that by its nature is unforeseen, or, if it was foreseen, was beyond reasonable control by either party, and includes COVID-19.
-With a Force Majeure event of COVID-19, the parties agree to 1) make an attempt to reschedule any such municipally planned events impacted by COVID-19 included but not limited to community clean-ups, collection events, planned performances, and promotional campaigns, or 2) substitute the impacted event with other acceptable recycling efforts as outline in Exhibit A of this agreement.
+For purposes of this agreement, "Force Majeure" refers to an event that by its nature is unforeseen, or, if it was foreseen, was beyond reasonable control by either party.
+With a Force Majeure event, the parties agree to 1) make an attempt to reschedule any such municipally planned events impacted included but not limited to community clean-ups, collection events, planned performances, and promotional campaigns, or 2) substitute the impacted event with other acceptable recycling efforts as outline in Exhibit A of this agreement.